GDQuest/website/content/unique-pages/learn-to-code/index.md

-+++
+---
+author: nathan
+date: "2021-07-03T00:00:00-06:00"
-title = "Learn to code with Godot" description = "We're preparing a course and learning app for you to learn to code with Godot." author = "nathan"
+description: We're preparing a course and learning app for you to learn to code with Godot.

-date = 2021-07-03

-url = "learn-to-code"
-+++
+title: Learn to code with Godot
+url: learn-to-code
+---

 We're preparing a course and a learning app for you to learn programming and game creation from zero, with the free and open-source engine Godot.